streetpea/chiaki-ng/docs/setup/automation.md

     === "Your script didn't work..."

         !!!
-Error "You are no longer on the happy path :weary:"
+Failure "You are no longer on the happy path :weary:"

             === "Script fails before launching stream window"